Woodworking: Beech

 Hardwood of the European species Fagus sylvatica is widely used for furniture framing and carcase construction, in plywood, musical instruments (drum shells and piano blocks) and turned items like knobs.

 Birch

 Whether yellow or white birch, these hardwoods are stable and easy to work with.
 Despite this, birch is prone to blotching when stained, so painting birch products is probably best.
 Birch is easily found at many home centers and is a relatively inexpensive hardwood.

 Cherry

-Popular and easy to work with, cherry is in high demand for its reddish-brown color and ease of staining and finishing.
+Popular and easy to work with, cherry wood is in high demand for its reddish-brown color and ease of staining and finishing.
 Cherry likely will not be at the local home center, but should be at a lumberyard for a somewhat expensive price.
 This hardwood is a very common material for furniture, and is resistant to normal wear-and-tear, but it is best for indoor pieces.

 Mahogany

 A hardwood, mahogany has a trademark reddish-brown to deep-red tint and is known as "one of the great furniture woods".
 However, mahogany is not typically grown in sustainable forests, and thus runs a steep price at local lumber yards.